-To change the URL part (also referred to as "slug") containing the name of your Page, use the "Edit" (or "Change Permalinks" in older WordPress versions) button under the Page title on the Edit screen of the particular Page, accessible from Pages tab of WordPress Administration Panel.
+To change the URL part (also referred to as "slug") containing the name of your Page, use the "Edit" (or "Change Permalinks" in older WordPress versions) button under the Page title on the Edit screen of the particular Page, accessible from Pages tab of WordPress Administration Screen.

 WordPress is able to automatically generate a list of Pages on your site within the sidebar or footer, for example, using a Template Tag called wp_list_pages().
 See the wp_list_pages page for information on how to customize how WordPress displays the list of Pages on your site.

 There are also WordPress Plugins that will help you display a list of Pages within in Posts and in other areas of your WordPress Theme.

 Individual Pages can be set to use a specific custom Page Template (a WordPress Theme PHP template file, e.g., my-custom-page.php) you create within your Theme.
 See Custom Page Templates for instructions on how to create a custom template file for a Page.
 This new Page Template will then override the default page.php Page Template included with your Theme.

 A web page can be static or dynamic.
 Static pages, such as a regular HTML page that you might create with Dreamweaver, are those which have been created once and do not have to be regenerated every time a person visits the page.
 In contrast, dynamic pages, such as those you create with WordPress, do need to be regenerated every time they are viewed; code for what to generate on the page has been specified by the author, but not the actual page itself.
 These use extensive PHP code which is evaluated each time the page is visited, and the content is thus generated upon each new visit.